 That said, here is a general idea of the steps you’ll take after being diagnosed with breast cancer.

 1. Schedule time to meet the first members of your breast cancer treatment team

 After a breast cancer diagnosis, waiting for answers can be overwhelming.
 All you might be able to think about is, “I have breast cancer.
 Now what?”.
 But know that answers are on the way.
 In fact, we can offer you an appointment within 48 hours of a diagnosis at two of our metro locations.

 If you’ve been working with your primary care doctor or a radiologist up to this point, your doctor may want to connect you with either a nurse navigator or a breast surgeon right away.
 Who you’ll see first depends on your breast cancer diagnosis.
 Either way, you’ll typically meet these two members of your care team first.

+You might be wondering, what is a nurse navigator?
 Nurse navigators specialize in coordinating your care.
-They can help you make informed decisions throughout your cancer journey.
+They can help you make informed decisions throughout your cancer treatment.
 Your nurse navigator can help you schedule your appointments, manage your treatments and make sure you’re getting all the support you need throughout the treatment process.